- Newark Bikeways

 Consistent with recommendations in the 2014 Newark Bicycle Plan, BikeNewark’s Engineering Committee began discussion in summer 2016 about designing a low-stress bicycle network for Newark.

-BikeNewark continues to refine vision drafts and plan for this low-stress network and related wayfinding amenities.
+In 2017, BikeNewark continued to refine vision drafts and plan for this low-stress network and related wayfinding amenities.

 Delaware Avenue two-way protected bikeway